duckdb/duckdb-web/docs/guides/python/export_numpy.md

        fill_value=1e+20)}
 ```

-Then, the array can be processed in using Numpy, e.g.:
+Then, the array can be processed using Numpy functions, e.g.:

 ```python
 np.sum(my_arr['x'])